Minnloco welcomes people from all paths of life

 Safety

 We understand that going to a gaming convention can feel risky.
 There has been a lot of toxic behavior, often reinforced by the games that are played.
-With a con like ours, that can feel magnified, as you commit to a lot of hours with the same table of people.
+With a con like ours, that risk can feel magnified, as you commit to a lot of hours with the same table of people.
 We have developed a safety tool to help folks get on the same page before embarking on their long-format story together, and supplemented it with a great tool available in Monte Cooks’ free pdf, Consent in Gaming.
 You can find these resources below.